BradHutchings/Mmojo-Server-v2/docs/302-Download-Models.md

 _Note that if you copy each code block from the guide and paste it into your terminal, each block ends with a message so you won't lose your place in this guide._

+_Note that we won't include a section for "Environment Variables" on subsequent pages.
+Running `mm-environment-variables` will simply be the first line of code block you copy/paste into your Terminal._

 ---
 ### Create Models Directory
 This script creates the `$MODELS_DIR` and adds a simple model map to it: